MFR6340/theenglishextension.org/team.md

 **Tina Hörning**
 Tina holds a BA in Early Childhood and Elementary Education from the University of Rhode Island (USA).
 In the United States, she taught Kindergarten, 1st and 2nd Grades, and substituted in all primary school grades.
-She lives in Cham (ZG) with her husband and three children.
+She lives in Cham (ZG) with her husband and three children and works in the local Swiss schools providing support to native English speakers.

 **Paula Lüchinger**